There can be at 50 or more companies advertising in a local phone directory all claiming to offer a specialist personal injury claim handling service.

 The trouble is that very few of these helplines are solicitors, and even if it is a firm of solicitors, the solicitor may not be a competent specialist personal injury lawyer and even if he is, he may not be truly independent.

 If you have been injured, (perhaps you are off work for a few days flicking through those channels on your satellite television, wondering whether you have a claim and who to contact), what do you do?

 There is a very quick, very reliable and easy way to sort the wheat from the chaff.
 Here’s what you do:-

 1. Ignore the recommended “panel solicitors” put forward by your insurance company

 The chances are that they are on the panel because they have some links with the insurer and may even be part of the insurers’ organisation.
 You will receive a service which could well involve hanging on the telephone and service which requires significant form filling.
 You may never speak to the same person twice.

 2. You should decline the offer of your opponent’s insurance company to “sort all that out for you”.

-This is a recent development by liability insurers to prevent accident victims obtaining legal advice.
-It is known as third party capture.
+This is a recent development by liability insurers to prevent accident victims from obtaining legal advice.
+It is known as third-party capture.
 They will indeed most likely provide fast compensation, but it will be a fraction of what your claim could be worth in our experience.

 3. Find a local solicitor who is a member of an accredited panel.